restic/restic/doc/030_preparing_a_new_repo.rst

 ``-o gs.connections=10`` switch.
 By default, at most five parallel connections are established.

+The base URL to the GCS service can be set with the ``-o gs.baseurl=http://myhost/my/path/`` switch.
+By default, the value is https://storage.googleapis.com/storage/v1/.
+This should not be confused with a full proxy like the ``HTTPS_PROXY`` environment variable.

 .. _service account: https://cloud.google.com/storage/docs/authentication#service_accounts
 .. _create a service account key: https://cloud.google.com/storage/docs/authentication#generating-a-private-key
 .. _default authentication material: https://developers.google.com/identity/protocols/application-default-credentials